 Each student receives an assigned academic advisor who provides clear, timely, and accurate information concerning programs, policies, procedures, and resources.
 The academic advisor is the student's first point of contact when discussing these policies, procedures, and resources.
 This includes course scheduling, concentration selection, minor declaration, additional major declaration, study abroad, transfer credit, and more.

-Advisors do not provide excused absences.
+Advisors do not provide excused class absences.
 Students should work with their academic advisor, housefellow, and Student Affairs resources if they will be away from CMU for extended time.

-Economics students are assigned an advisor in the Dietrich College Academic Advising Center until they declare the Economics major.
+Economics students are assigned an advisor in the Dietrich Success Center until they declare the Economics major.
 Upon declaration, they are assigned an Economics major advisor through graduation.
-Business Administration students are assigned a major advisor for their first and sophomore class years and then switch to a new advisor for their junior and senior class years.
+Business Administration students are assigned a major advisor for their first year and switch to a new advisor for upperclass years.
 Students pursuing additional majors and/or minors receive their advisor assignment following their application review.